衞生署日間醫療中心牌照

 Breast Cancer

-Breast cancer (also known as mammary cancer) is the third deadliest cancer and the most common tumor among females in Hong Kong.
-The causes of breast cancer are related to lifestyles, reproductive factors, personal and family medical history.
-Breast cancer is usually asymptomatic and is not felt until the tumor has grown into a significant lump and proliferated.
-Regular check-ups which are effective in preventing and detecting symptoms of breast cancer can help patients receive immediate treatment, significantly raising their survival rate.
+Breast cancer, also known as breast carcinoma, is the third leading cause of cancer-related deaths among women in Hong Kong and the most common tumor in female cancers.
+The causes of breast cancer are related to lifestyle factors, reproductive history, personal medical history, and family history.
+Breast cancer typically has no symptoms until the tumor becomes noticeable and enlarges.
+Regular check-ups are effective in preventing and detecting the early signs of breast cancer, and immediate treatment can lead to a high survival rate for patients.

 Survival Rate of Breast Cancer